Bernie Ecclestone: Brabham

 During the 1971 season, Ecclestone was approached by Ron Tauranac, owner of the Brabham team, who was looking for a suitable business partner.
 Ecclestone made him an offer of £100,000 for the whole team, which Tauranac eventually accepted.
-The Australian stayed on as designer and to run the factory.
-Colin Seeley was briefly brought in against Tauranac's wishes to assist in design and management.
+Tauranac stayed on as designer and to run the factory, while Colin Seeley was briefly brought in against Tauranac's wishes to assist in design and management.

 Ecclestone and Tauranac were both dominant personalities and Tauranac left Brabham early in the 1972 season.
 The team achieved little during 1972, as Ecclestone moulded the team to fit his vision of a Formula One team.
 He abandoned the highly successful customer car production business established by Jack Brabham and Tauranac – reasoning that to compete at the very front in Formula One you must concentrate all of your resources there.
 For the 1973 season, Ecclestone promoted Gordon Murray to chief designer.
 The young South African produced the triangular cross-section BT42, the first of a series of Ford-powered cars with which the Brabham team would take several victories in 1974 and 1975 with Carlos Reutemann and Carlos Pace.

 Despite the increasing success of Murray's nimble Ford-powered cars, Ecclestone signed a deal with Alfa Romeo to use its powerful but heavy flat-12 engine from the 1976 season.
 Although this was financially beneficial, the new BT45s were unreliable and the Alfa engines rendered them significantly overweight.
 The 1976 and 1977 seasons saw Brabham fall towards the back of the field again, before winning two races again in the 1978 season when Ecclestone signed the Austrian double world champion Niki Lauda, intrigued by Murray's radical BT46 design.